stimmer/DueVGA/VGA/README.txt

   Not all resolutions work on all monitors.
 Highest recommended resolutions are 800x600 in mono and 320x240 in colour.

+int  VGA.beginNTSC();

+  Initializes the display in NTSC mode, 320x200 pixels.
+  Returns: 0 on success, negative on failure

+int  VGA.beginPAL();

+  Initializes the display in PAL mode, 320x240 pixels.
+  Returns: 0 on success, negative on failure

 void VGA.end();